anemariajohny/Multilingual-AI-Voice-Agent/README.md

-# Hindi Multilingual Voice Agent 🎙️🇮🇳
+# Hindi  Voice Agent 🎙️🇮🇳

 ## 🧠 Project Title:
 **Development of a Multilingual AI Voice Agent for Automated, Context-Aware Lead Follow-Up Using NLP and Emotional Intelligence**